 Health and Social Care is an excellent preparation for anyone considering higher education at degree or diploma level in a wide range of related courses such as Nursing, Social Policy, Social Studies, Sociology, Psychology, Childcare, Paediatrics, Midwifery, Social Work, Police Officer, Probation Officer, YOTs, Paramedics, Health Visitor, Counselling and Teaching.
 Alternatively, students may move directly into employment where they may continue to gain qualifications.

 GCSE GRADE PROFILE

-Students who study this subject will normally achieve 9-4 grades in a range of subjects including a grade 4 in English.
+Students who study Health & Social Care must achieve five GCSE grades from 9-4 including a grade 5 or higher in English and Science.
 Previous knowledge of Health and Social Care is not required.